scottbri/PyVMAX/README.md

 TODO
 ====
 * fully implement the full API
-  * still have performance, replication, and workload resource groups to implement
+  * still have replication and workload resource groups to implement
   * rationalize function names between provisioning and SLO arrays
   * rationalize strategy for supporting api versions ongoing and best use of newer api paths
   * implement the latest v82 calls in SLO Resource group